KNX-IOT/knx-iot.github.io/_pages/getting_started.md

 ## Getting Started

-Follow through these guides to quickly get productive with IoTivity.
+Follow through these guides to quickly get productive with the KNX Stack.

 ### The Getting started guide for Device Simulation.
+This getting started guide shows how to:
+- get the source code
+- compile the source code
+- create an LSAB and LSSB application
+- configure the installation

+#### requirements

+- Windows or Linux based PC

 ### The Getting started with Raspberry Pi
+This getting started guide shows how to:
+- get the source code
+- compile the source code
+- create an LSAB and LSSB application
+- configure the installation
+- use the configuration with an Pi-Hat as input/output control

+#### requirements

+- 2 raspberry Pis (3b or 4)
+- 2 Pi-hats

 ### The Getting started with Thread

-This guide requires to have a Thread based kit.
+### requirements
+- Thread based (hardware) kit